 John Vincent, Chief

-There are three units in the Criminal Division in the Sacramento office and two units in the Criminal Division in the Fresno office.
-Additionally, there is the National Security Section and the Appellate Unit.
+There are three units in the Criminal Division in the Sacramento Office and two units in the Criminal Division in the Fresno Office.
+Additionally, there are two district-wide units: the National Security Section, and the Appellate Unit.

 National Security Section

 The National Securiy Section handles all national security matters in the office, including threat and hoax cases and infrastructure protection matters.
 It includes coordinators in both Sacramento and Fresno and an intelligence specialist who report directly to the Chief of the Criminal Division.

 Camil Skipper, Chief

 The Appellate Unit reviews all criminal appellate filings, supervises moot courts before oral arguments in appellate cases, provides legal advice to other attorneys, acts as liaison on appellate matters with the Appellate Section of the Criminal Division and the Solicitor General in Washington, D.C., writes briefs and argues cases in the Ninth Circuit Court of Appeals, and provides training for newly hired attorneys.

 The White-Collar Crime Unit is responsible for prosecuting a wide range of crimes in the Sacramento Division including health care fraud, financial institution fraud, mortgage fraud, bankruptcy fraud, benefits fraud, corporate fraud, enforcement of state court ordered child support, counterfeit currency, counterfeit securities, government contracts, tax fraud, money laundering, mail fraud, and wire fraud.
 Prosecutors assigned to the White-Collar Crime Unit also handle child exploitation cases, including crimes involving child pornography, child prostitution, and travel for the purpose of having sex with minors.